Egypt's mufti urges Muslims to endure insults peacefully

 He was referring to an al Qaeda-inspired gunman who killed seven people, including three Jewish children, in the southern French city of Toulouse in March.

-Condemning the publication of the cartoons in France as an act verging on incitement, Egypt's Grand Mufti Ali Gomaa said on Thursday it showed how polarised the West and the Muslim world had become.
+Condemning the publication of the cartoons in France as an act verging on incitement, Egypt's Grand Mufti Ali Gomaa said it showed how polarised the West and the Muslim world had become.

 Gomaa said Mohammad and his companions had endured "the worst insults from the non-believers of his time.
 Not only was his message routinely rejected, but he was often chased out of town, cursed and physically assaulted on numerous occasions.